amantotek/houseSolarEnergyDisplay/README.md

 python3 netcatRxTx.py -t

-In real use within another python program the transmit function is called directly viz... netcatRxTx.trnsmt(sWatts1,sWatts2) #From Solar, to Grid (Watts)
+In real use, within another python program, the transmit function is called directly viz...

+netcatRxTx.trnsmt(sWatts1,sWatts2) #From Solar, to Grid (Watts)

 ## Terminal Receiver